The Importance of Practicing Guru Puja

 This book is essential companion reading for anyone wanting to understand and practice the Guru Puja.
 It contains a wealth of essential teachings by Lama Zopa Rinpoche covering the topic of guru devotion in extensive detail.

 Teachings from a three-week Medicine Buddha retreat led by Lama Zopa Rinpoche in California in 2001, including several sessions of Guru Puja.

 Teachings from a three-month Vajrasattva Retreat in California led by Lama Zopa Rinpoche in 1999, with several instructions on the Guru Puja practice.

-Teachings on the Guru Puja practice given by His Holiness 14th Dalai Lama during the FPMT-sponsored second Dharma celebration EEC2.
+Teachings on the Guru Puja practice given by His Holiness the Fourteenth Dalai Lama during the FPMT-sponsored Second Dharma Celebration EEC2.
 Translated by Thubten Jinpa.

 About the Guru Puja is the Heart Practice Series

 “All the previous holy beings of our tradition also did this Guru Puja as the heart practice.
 It has few words but encompasses so much.
 It has great blessing and the profound vital points.”

 Pabongka Dechen Nyingpo quoted by Lama Zopa Rinpoche

 Guru Puja is the Heart Practice contains a wealth of teachings and instructions on the Guru Puja, which Rinpoche emphasizes is to be taken as the very heart of our practice, just as it has been for generations of great masters and yogi-practitioners of the past.
 It also introduces chanting and the lineage of chanting to be used for the Guru Puja within the FPMT.

 The multimedia series is based on six sessions taught by Lama Zopa Rinpoche at the first Light of the Path retreat in North Carolina, 2009.
 These are supplemented by other multimedia material taken from similar teachings given by Rinpoche at retreats around the world, along with links to related materials.